Late French Immersion 2020 - UPDATE

 The program is available to all students residing in School District No. 67 entering Grade 6 in September 2020.
 The School District cannot guarantee transportation for students who register for Late French Immersion where it takes them to a school outside of their attendance / catchment area.

 Registrations take place in February each year for the following September.
-School District Policy #305 - Choice and Flexibility states: Application for Late French Immersion must be received at the Board office by noon on February 1 of each year (should February 1 fall on a weekend, the deadline will be at noon on the first day of school after February 1).
+School District Administration Procedure 306 - Choice and Flexibility states: Application for Late French Immersion must be received at the District office by noon on February 1 of each year (should February 1 fall on a weekend, the deadline will be at noon on the first day of school after February 1).
 If you are unsure, ask your school's principal for the specific date or contact the Education Secretary at the School Board Office on 250-770-7700.
-For registration for September 2018, information packages and application forms were made available on January 18, 2018.
-Completed application forms must be received at the School Board Office by 12:00 noon, Thursday, February 1, 2018.
+For registration for September 2020, information packages and application forms will be made available in January 2020.
+Completed application forms must be received at the School Board Office by 12:00 noon, Monday, February 3, 2020.
 Parents / guardians of all applicants will be notified in writing of the status of their application.
 Any applications received after the deadline will be placed on a waitlist as space becomes available and in date / time order.

 It should be noted that there is no academic requirement or qualification that could exclude a student from enrolling in French Immersion.
 ANY student who resides within our geographic boundaries, regardless of previous achievement levels in elementary school, is eligible.
 As part of the application process, applicants MUST, on the application form, select their school of choice to attend (either KVR Middle or Summerland Middle).
-Enrolment will be determined in accordance with the following priorities as per Section 3 of School District Policy #305 (revised January 13, 2014):
+Enrolment will be determined in accordance with the following priorities as per Section 3.2.3. of School District Administration Procedure 306:

 a) In-school district students